Top tips for worm farmers

-Worms will perish if overheated, so it is important to keep your worm farm out of the sun.
+Worms will perish if overheated, so it is important to keep your worm farm cool.

-Make sure your worm farm is always out of the sun, preferably in deep shade.
-In a garage or under the house is perfect as the temperature is more regulated.
+Make sure your worm farm is ALWAYS out of the sun, preferably in deep shade.
+In the garage or under the house is perfect as the temperature is more regulated.